-“The acquisition in Brazil will secure raw materials for more than a hundred years of aluminium production.
-This gives the entire company greater strength, makes us more robust.
-At the same time, we will be transformed from a company with its center in Europe to a leading global aluminium concern with production and market positions in the Americas, Australia, Europe and the Middle East,” says Brandtzæg.The potential for further activities in Asia and South America has been substantially strengthened.
+“The operation in Brazil will guarantee the supply of raw materials for the production of aluminum for more than 100 years.
+This gives the company more strength and makes us more robust.
+At the same time, we will transform ourselves from a European company into a leading global aluminum conglomerate, with production and market in the Americas, Australia, Europe and the Middle East ”, says Brandtzaeg.

-The year 2010 started well both for Hydro and the chief executive.
-The contrast to 2009 couldn’t be greater.
-In the course of just a month, the gigantic aluminium plant Qatalum in Qatar officially opened and now an acquisition abroad without precedent in Hydro’s – or Norway’s – history.
+The year 2010 started well for both Hydro and its chief executive.
+The contrast with the previous year could not be greater.
+In just one month, operations at the giant aluminum plant Qatalum in Qatar were officially started and now an overseas acquisition unprecedented in Hydro's history.

-Both the opening of Qatalum and the agreement with Vale are the fruits of long and close cooperation.
+Both the opening of Qatalum and the agreement with Vale are the result of long and close cooperation.

-Brandtzæg doesn’t even try to hide his immense satisfaction with the agreement signed in Oslo on Sunday.
-Both he and Vale’s President and CEO Roger Agnelli played an active role, sitting at the negotiating table during the most intense phase of the deal.
+Brandtzaeg doesn't even try to hide his immense satisfaction with the signing of the agreement, which took place in Oslo, on Sunday.
+He and Roger Agnelli, CEO and President of Vale, participated actively, sitting at the negotiating table during the biggest and most intense phase of negotiations.

 Very demanding negotiations

-“I won’t deny that the negotiations reflected how much was at stake for both companies,” he says.
-“But they were helped along by a very capable and determined negotiating team and the mutual respect that has been built up through a partnership that has been fruitful for both parties since back in 1974.
+"I will not deny that the negotiations reflected how much was at stake for both companies", he says.
+“But they were supported all the time by a trained and determined business team, and by the mutual respect that has been built up through a partnership that has been productive for both sides since 1974.

-Now Hydro and the partnership with Vale are entering a new phase.
-Hydro today has a 34-percent stake in the world’s largest and most efficient alumina refinery, Alunorte.
-The refinery is operated by Vale, which owns a 57-percent stake.
+Now, Hydro and its partnership with Vale are entering a new phase.
+Hydro currently owns 34% & nbsp; the capital of Alunorte, the largest and most efficient aluminum refinery in the world.
+It is operated by Vale, which holds 57% of the capital.

-Alunorte is a very important part of Vale’s aluminium operations, which also includes large stakes in bauxite mines and 51 percent of the aluminium plant Albras, which with its annual production capacity of 460,000 tonnes is Brazil’s largest.
-Under the agreement, all of Vale’s interests in these operations will 100-percent owned by Hydro, while Vale will become Hydro’s second-largest owner, with 22 percent of the shares in Hydro.
+Alunorte is an important part of Vale's aluminum operations, which also includes large stakes in bauxite mines and 51% & nbsp; of the capital of Albras, the largest Brazilian aluminum plant, with a production capacity of 460 thousand tons per year.
+Under the terms of the agreement, all of Vale's assets in these operations will be 100% acquired by Hydro, while Vale becomes Hydro's second largest shareholder, holding 22% of its capital.

-“With 40 years of cooperation with Vale behind us, we know what we’re buying.
-Along with the physical assets, we’re getting 3,600 skilled employees for whom we have the greatest respect.
-Vale has operated the bauxite mines, alumina refinery and aluminium plant at a level that places them among the best in class,” he says.
+“We know what we are doing, as we have almost 40 years of cooperation with Vale.
+Together with the assets, we are taking on 3,600 specialized professionals for whom we have the deepest respect.
+Vale has operated bauxite mines, alumina refineries and aluminum plants at a level that has placed them among the best in the segment, ”he says.

 Closer to our roots

-“Now Hydro’s value chain as an integrated aluminium company is about to become complete.
-Not that we feel that we are finished developing.
-All of the important links are in place, but we have a lot of room for development and further improvements in every one of them.”
+Hydro's value chain as an integrated aluminum production company is now about to become complete.
+Not that we think we have finished our development.
+All processes have been implemented, but we have a lot of space to develop and improve in each one of them ”.

 Development with respect

-Brandtzæg emphasizes that we will take to heart the lessons Vale has learned.
+Brandtzaeg emphasizes that the company will take all the lessons that Vale has learned so far very seriously.

-“The organization takes safety, order and good housekeeping as high priorities that are integrated into good operations.
-I believe the two companies’ organizations have a lot to share with each other and can challenge each other.
-At the same time, there is an opportunity and an important duty for us to help further develop Vale’s organization.
-It’s our ambition to be technological leaders in all important parts of the value chain, including in alumina refining,” says Brandtzæg.
+“The company considers safety, order and good practices to be its top priorities, and they are integrated into operations.
+I believe that the managements of the two companies have a lot to share with each other and will establish a mutual challenge.
+At the same time, we have the opportunity and the duty to improve Vale's work.
+It is our ambition to be a technology leader in all parts of the value chain, including the refining of alumina, ”says Brandtzæg.